starschema/COVID-19-data/README.md

 The COVID-19 data set is available on [Snowflake Data Exchange](https://www.snowflake.com/datasets/starschema/).
 This data set is continuously refreshed.

-You can use themetadata table
+You can use the `METADATA` table for metadata about each table, on a column level.
+Where the column is not specified, information pertains to the entire table.

 #### S3 raw CSVs